google-research/weatherbenchX/weatherbenchX/statistical_inference/README.md

 ## Methods to consider implementing in future

-* Diebold-Mariano test [^8] or another of the family of tests based on HAC (Heteroskedasticity and Autocorrelation Consistent) variance estimators, as a a better-studied and more standard alternative to [^1].
-These methods also have problems at small sample sizes and/or high degrees of autocorrelation however, and there are a number of choices e.g. of kernel and window length selection method with different trade-offs. [^10] offers a modern review and some practical recommendations.
+* Some version of BCa bootstrap intervals [^9] or studentized bootstrap intervals, which are standard best practice for the IID bootstrap.
-* One of the second-order-correct block bootstrap CI methods of [^9] for smooth functions of vector means, either the studentized or the BCa-style intervals.
-  Perhaps adapted to the circular block bootstrap to avoid the need to correct for endpoint bias.
+  Unfortunately there are significant challenges in adapting these methods in a principled and effective way to the block bootstrap setting however.
+One attempt at this is the second-order-correct block bootstrap methods of [^10] for smooth functions of vector means.
+These could be adapted to the circular block bootstrap to avoid the need to correct for endpoint bias.
 Unlike a naive application of studentized (bootstrap-t) or BCa intervals to the block bootstrap, these methods are more principled and retain the good asymptotics of studentized and BCa intervals from the IID case.
-It remains to be seen how effective they are at practical sample sizes though despite the improved asymptotic order, and they also add some complexity and further choices.
+It remains to be seen how effective they are at practical sample sizes though despite the improved asymptotic order, and they also add complexity and further choices.

 [^1]: A. J. Geer, Significance of changes in medium-range forecast scores.
   Tellus A Dyn.
 Meterol.
 Oceanogr.
 68, 30229 (2016).

-[^2]: Efron, B. Better bootstrap confidence intervals.
-J.A.S.A.
-82, 171-185
-  (1987)
+[^2]: Lazarus, E., Lewis, D. J., Stock, J. H. & Watson, M. W. HAR inference:
+  Recommendations for practice.
+J. Bus.
+Econ.
+Stat.
+36, 541–559 (2018).

 [^3]: Davison, A. C. & Hinkley, D. V. Bootstrap Methods and their Application (Cambridge University Press, 1997), pp.100-101.